koudyk/koudyk.github.io/src/content/posts/2025-12-08_analyze-systems-integration_neurobagel/index.md

 Combining datasets is an important issue in neuroimaging because we generally struggle with having low statistical power.
 In other words, we need *a lot* of data for many questions we want to investigate.
-This is extra challenging in because it is expensive and time-consuming to collect brain imaging data, and it takes sophisticated hardware, software, and expertise to gather, store, and analyze the data.
+This is extra challenging because it is expensive and time-consuming to collect brain imaging data, and it takes sophisticated hardware, software, and expertise to gather, store, and analyze the data.
 Thus, the field as a whole is realizing that we need to distribute the tasks and resources for collecting versus analyzing data so that we can be more efficient and effective overall.
 Neurobagel plays an important role in this landscape by facilitating the combining of existing datasets.